MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 Constraints / Context:  Here is some more information about us.
 We live in London but would like to holiday abroad.
 We like exploring cities but also want to get out of the city to walk in beautiful countryside.
 We are interested in football stadiums, so we would consider visiting cities that are home to a prominent football team.
 We don't want to fly to go on holiday.
 We are happy to take the train or do a cruise.
 Please revise your suggestions.

 Here is an example of the type of response I need.
 Milan is a lovely city for families on holiday.
 It has many attractions e.g. the Duomo, Michaelangelo's Last Supper.
 There are beautiful tourist locations near to the city. for example, Bergamo is a historic hilltop town only a short train journey from Milan.
 The famous San Siro football stadium, used by both AC Milan and Inter Milan, is situated on the outskirts of the city.
 Milan can be reached by train from London with an overnight stop in Paris.
 Please revise your suggestions to respond in this style.

+## Knowledge Check
+What is the difference between an AI tool and the BBC Radio 4 show 'The Unbelievable Truth'?
+1. They are both hosted by David Mitchell.
+1. AI tools may hide a few lies in a a largely truthful response whereas the show hides a few truths in a sea of lies.
+1. This is a stupid question: we cannot compare an AI tool with a radio show.